-Throughout the season, teams improve the efficiency and effectiveness of their robot designs and try increase their position in the league rankings.
+Throughout the season, teams improve the efficiency and effectiveness of their robot designs and try to increase their position in the league rankings.
 Four teams from this league earned spots at the State Championship this past season.

-We host free VEX Robotics training sessions to assist individuals, organizations and teams running competitions.
-This consists of 2-part meetings to prepare and equip partners for their events: Part 1 Planning the Event, centers on reserving a space, preparing equipment and setting up teams to register.
+We host free VEX Robotics training sessions to assist individuals, organizations, and teams running competitions.
+This consists of 2-part meetings to prepare and equip partners for their events: Part 1 Planning the Event, centers on reserving a space, preparing equipment, and setting up teams to register.
 Part 2, Running the Event, is focused on setting up fields, camera use, and logistics.

 We also provide training for those who want to be Head Judges, Head Referees, Field Referees as well as general training on competition equipment setup and tournament manager setup.
 Some volunteer training is only needed on the day of the event.

 We rent competition trailers: two 16ft VRC trailers and one 14ft VIQC trailer that are equipped to run a small to medium event.
-STEM Interns are available as optional extras to setup, run, and pack equipment.
+STEM Interns are available as optional extras to set up, run, and pack equipment.

 We support the Cool Code Awards, the ultimate coding competition for elementary, middle, and high school students in the region.
 Individuals or teams of students are invited to compete by building an app, game, web tool, or cool gadget that runs on Raspberry, Arduino, or other related micro-computing devices.
 More info at www.coolcode.co.